About NBFC MFI

 - At least 85% of its Total Net Assets are in the nature of “Qualifying Assets.”

 An NBFC, not qualifying as an NBFC MFI, is not to extend loans to the micro-finance sector, which, in aggregate, is more than 10% of its total assets.

 The only difference between an NBFC MFI meaning and other NBFC meaning is that while other NBFCs can operate at a very high level but MFIs cater to only the smaller level of social strata, with the need of smaller amounts as loans.

 Net & Qualifying Assets of NBFC MFI

-Only the assets originated on or after January 1, 2012 will have to comply with the Qualifying Assets criteria.
-Those existing as on January 1, 2012 are reckoned towards meeting both the Qualifying Assets criteria as well as the Total Net Assets criteria.
+Only the assets originated on or after January 1, 2012, will have to comply with the Qualifying Assets criteria.
+Those existing as of January 1, 2012, are reckoned towards meeting both the Qualifying Assets criteria as well as the Total Net Assets criteria.
 These assets have been allowed to run off on maturity and cannot be renewed.